colonial-heritage/data-models/actors/rdf.md

 # Place of death (if not linked to GeoNames)
 ####################

-# MD5 of original IRI of person + 'placedeath'
+# MD5 of original IRI of actor + 'placedeath'
 <https://n2t.net/ark:/27023/b6312be7015e62fb78dedac685cbaceb>
     a crm:E53_Place ;
     crm:P2_has_type <http://vocab.getty.edu/aat/300008389> ; # City (if known from the data)